 Editorial is presented from both government and commercial viewpoints.
 CM articles keep readers on top of late-breaking developments.
 Editorial "departments" present opinion pieces, information for beginners and for legal scholars, information for small businesses, as well as rich and varied feature material.

-NCMA Executive Director Michael Fischetti recently interviewed Harry Hallock, deputy assistant secretary of the Army (procurement), to discuss the state of acquisition within the U.S. Army, as well as his vision for the future of the profession.
+NCMA Executive Director Michael Fischetti recently interviewed Daniel Kane to discuss how acquisition works within CMS, as well as his keys to success in the acquisition field.

 By: Ryan Burke

 Innovate and Beat Shrinking Budgets with Foreign Comparative Tests